Vaytorr/FlutterStoreApp/README.md

 <img src="https://user-images.githubusercontent.com/41174096/127561604-35035f26-2e5e-41aa-aa1a-dd1e7ce9e771.png" height="500">

 *Here you can see all the products you added to the cart, change the quantity of them, add a discount coupon and make checkout*

+**Please note that there is no payment API configured to work with this app**

 # How to add data to the app